 - Quick pasta bake – boil up some pasta shells, make a quick cheese sauce and mix everything together with the bolognese mince sauce.
 Sprinkle with grated cheese and pop in the oven until the cheese is melted.

-- Stuffed pancakes – roll leftover bolognese mince in pancakes, and cover with a cheese sauce for instant lasagne.
+- Stuffed crepes or pancakes – roll leftover bolognese mince in crepes or pancakes, and cover with a cheese sauce for instant lasagne.

 - Bolognese gougeres – swap the chicken filling for in this recipe with the leftover bolognese mince sauce.